-Hopewell Recreation and Parks was awarded a $5,500 grant from the Virginia Outdoors Foundation to install a stormwater trash net at City Park.
+Hopewell Recreation and Parks was awarded a $5,000 grant from the Virginia Outdoors Foundation to install a stormwater debris net at City Park.
 The net will attach to a stainless steel collar that will be installed on a stormwater outfall pipe at the park.
 The 36" stormwater pipe drains a large area of Hopewell's downtown.
 During periods of heavy rain, stormwater carries trash and other debris into storm drains, which ultimately lead directly to the river.
 The net will capture solid debris before it enters the river, while allowing the stormwater to flow through the net unobstructed.
 The net will be the first of its kind in the region and the department hopes it will serve as a catalyst for other similar projects throughout the area.
-The net is slated to be installed in the summer of 2020.
-The net will be regularly emptied by park operations staff using heavy equipment.
-Other areas have reported that similar nets have prevented hundreds of tons of litter and debris from entering local waterways.
-The department looks forward to completing this project and further protecting our rivers.
+The net was installed in January of 2021 and will be emptied as needed by the department's Park Services team.

 Cypress Tree Planting Project